RevenueCat/docs/docs/migrating-to-revenuecat/android-historical-import.md

 - Existing customers: If you are interested in a one-time import of your historical Google Play data, reach out to RevenueCat Support via the dashboard [Contact Us](https://app.revenuecat.com/settings/support) form in your account settings.

 # Limitations
-Google Historial Imports pulls information directly from Google Play's Sales report.
-Sales report may be missing information that we are unable to retrieve.
+Google Historical Imports pulls information directly from Google Play's sales reports.
+Though unlikely, these sales reports may contain incomplete information, leading to an incomplete data import.

 ## App User IDs
-For Google Play purchases that RevenueCat **does not** have a fetch token for, we will generate transactions with a RC anonymous ID.
+For Google Play purchases that RevenueCat **is not** already tracking, we will generate transactions with a RC anonymous ID.

 ## Event Data
 RevenueCat **will not** dispatch any third-party integration events for historical transactions generated from this import.